williamhoos/testrepo/docs/source/index.rst

 ..
 Warning:: Critical Items - Issue that needs to be addressed before the PEER code is migrated to open source, and that reference a Pivotal Tracker story or open item in GitHub Issues.

 ..
+Attention:: Critical Items - Issue that needs to be addressed before the PEER code is migrated to open source, and that reference a Pivotal Tracker story or open item in GitHub Issues.

+..
+Caution:: Critical Items - Issue that needs to be addressed before the PEER code is migrated to open source, and that reference a Pivotal Tracker story or open item in GitHub Issues.

+..
+Error:: Critical Items - Issue that needs to be addressed before the PEER code is migrated to open source, and that reference a Pivotal Tracker story or open item in GitHub Issues.

+..
+Important:: Critical Items - Issue that needs to be addressed before the PEER code is migrated to open source, and that reference a Pivotal Tracker story or open item in GitHub Issues.

+..
 Tip::  Potential Enhancement - Non-essential item that may be addressed before the PEER code is migrated to open source, or that will be moved to "Suggested Features" at that time.

 ..
 Note:: Suggested Feature - Future extensions and/or modifications for consideration by anyone interested in enhancing PEER's functionality, and looking for project opportunities.